10th February, 2022

-Silica dust is the second biggest cause of lung disease in workers after asbestos, killing around 800 people in the UK every year.
-Yet, even with such a high level of fatalities, many construction workers are unaware of when harmful silica particles are being released.
+Silica dust is the second biggest cause of lung disease in workers after asbestos, killing over 500 construction workers in the UK every year.
+Even with such a high level of fatalities, many construction workers are unaware of when harmful silica particles are released.

 Silica is one of the most abundant elements on Earth, second only to oxygen.
 It is a mineral (silicon dioxide) found in sand and soil.
 Many forms of silica exist, and you may find it in water, food, toiletries and other products.

-Silica is also a naturally occurring material and the products containing it are not harmful unless disturbed.
+Silica is also a naturally occurring material, and the products containing it are not harmful unless disturbed.

-Silica dust gets created when these building products are cut, drilled or otherwise worked on to release fine particles, this crystalline form of silica ‘dust’ when breathed in can cause health problems which we cover in the next section of this post.
+Silica dust gets created when these building products are cut, drilled or otherwise worked on.
+These activities release fine particles called respirable crystalline silica (RCS).
+This crystalline form of silica dust, when breathed in, can cause health problems which we cover in the next section of this post.

-Different building products can contain different levels of silica, here are some approximate percentages of silica content (based on Health and Safety Executive data).
+Different building products can contain different levels of silica.
+Here are some approximate percentages of silica content (based on Health and Safety Executive data).

-Because, unfortunately, silica dust is bad for you, it can cause lung problems, and a silica specific disease called silicosis.
+Because, unfortunately, silica dust is harmful to your health.
+It can cause lung problems and a silica specific disease called silicosis.
 Crystalline silica is classified as a group 1 carcinogen, meaning it causes cancer in humans.